-Working as a community health nurse through the pandemic, our founder Jackie Darling turned to drawing and painting as a creative outlet for processing and expression.
+Working as nurses through the pandemic, our founder Jaclyn Camardo turned towards drawing, painting, and design as a creative outlet for processing and expression.
 On election night 2020 - a pivotal moment during a year of the pandemic and civil unrest, Jackie sat down, watching the polls, and started doodling.
 The first sketch on our “Health is a Human Right” design was brought to life.

 In the coming months, Jackie became continually inspired by the nurses, doctors, and healthcare students, not just fighting the pandemic but for human rights, social justice, and health equity.
 Therefore, Riot Healers was born through a love of creative expression and designs that convey the messages that uplift healthcare professionals and the invaluable work they provide.
 Many of the designs are inspired by the art and posters you see at rallies, protests, and marches.

 Jackie here - the founder and artist behind Riot Healers.
 Originally from the near-west side of Chicago, I have dedicated my life and career as a nurse serving my community.
 Currently, I work as a practicing faculty member at the UIC College of Nursing.
 There, I am also completing my Doctorate of Nursing Practice (DNP) to become a Family Nurse Practitioner.
 Since the beginning of the COVID-19 pandemic, I have also worked as a community health nurse.